Jack Wilshere: 2010–2013

-During the summer leading into the 2011–12 season, Wilshere suffered a stress fracture ankle injury during an Emirates Cup pre-season friendly against New York Red Bulls, and during the first few months of the injury, Arsène Wenger said: "The news we have for Jack is very positive", he had said.
+During the summer leading into the 2011–12 season, Wilshere suffered a stress fracture ankle injury during a 2011 Emirates Cup pre-season friendly against the New York Red Bulls, and during the first few months of the injury, Arsène Wenger said: "The news we have for Jack is very positive", he had said.
 "No [he will not be back sooner], we will respect the delays.
 I count maybe mid-February for Jack."
 Upon having successful ankle surgery, Wilshere's participation for Arsenal was minimum.
 Wenger further commented on his injury saying: "The first news we have had is better than expected", said Wenger.
 "He is not in a boot, but I don't know more.
 His morale looks quite good and I hope it will only be a short setback."

 During further rehabilitation, it looked as if Wilshere would heal, with Wenger saying: "It is difficult to set a deadline on Jack", he said.
 "We go week by week with him.
 But his last scan was very good so we don't have worry anymore.
 It is about progress and fitness, however, I can't set a date."
 However, Wilshere was ruled out of the remainder of the 2011–12 season.
 The injury meant that he did not participate in a single club match all season, as well as the 2012 Summer Olympics and England's UEFA Euro 2012 campaign, with Wenger ruling him out further saying: "His ankle is fine and he makes progress, but it is slow progress, [and] we had a chat about that.
 His progress is not quick enough to go to the Euros."

 Wilshere continued his recovery from his ankle injury, which had ruled him out for the whole of the previous season.
 "We still have to assess them [him and Bacary Sagna] again after the international break", said Arsène Wenger.
 "After that they should not be too far away from normal training."
 He made his return to the first team, making his first Premier League start in 17 months (524 days), playing in the win over Queens Park Rangers.
 The 20-year-old made an immediate impact, producing a typically combative performance that saw him name man of the match.
 "It felt amazing to be back", Wilshere said.
 "All the hard work and long days at the training ground have paid off."